FreeTubeApp/FreeTube/README.md

 Available for Windows, Mac & Linux thanks to Electron.

 Please note that FreeTube is currently in Beta.
-While it should work well for most users, there are still bugs and missing features that need to be addressed.
+While it should work well for

+addressed.

 [Download FreeTube](https://github.com/FreeTubeApp/FreeTube/releases)